UTDallasEPICS/Soccer-Robots/README.md

 #### Admin

 - The Admin shall be able to change match settings
-- The Admin shhall be able shutdown the Robot
+- The Admin shall be able shutdown the Robot

 ## Functional Requirements